Tropical Cyclone Freddy

-- in providing food and vital items to the thousands of Internally Displaced Persons (IDPs) who have lost their homes and belongings and are now sheltering in over 500 camps.
+- in providing food and vital items to the thousands of Internally Displaced Persons (IDPs) who have lost their homes and belongings and are now sheltering in 576 camps.

 In addition to the cash and in-kind donations, Malawi has received search and rescue and air support for delivery of relief supplies to the areas cut-off from international organizations and partners.
 In response to the State of Disaster declaration and appeal for support, governments, UN Agencies, Donors, national and international non-governmental organisations, private sector and well-wishers have made both cash and in-kind donations towards the people affected by flooding disaster.
 Appeal funds and ways of giving are listed below.
 Please let the SMP know of any appeal that you or your partner organisations mount so that we can help to promote this.

 DoDMA’s situation report, which reflects the far-reaching impact of the Cyclone, can be read in full below.

 Tropical Cyclone Freddy which hit Malawi on Saturday 11th March 2023, has led to loss of life, injury and devastation of crops, homes and infrastructure in parts of Southern Malawi.
 Malawi’s President Chakwera, on Monday the 13th March, declared a state of disaster in the Southern Region of the country.
 Damage has been caused by torrential rain, high winds, significant flooding, rivers bursting their banks and landslides, notably in Blantyre, Chikwawa, Chiradzulu, Mwanza, Neno, Nsanje, Phalombe, Thylo and Zomba districts.
 Weather monitors have said that mountainous areas are especially vulnerable.